United Kingdom Internal Market Act 2020

 Overview

-This bill, the United Kingdom Internal Market Bill, aims to establish a smooth-functioning internal market within the UK after Brexit, ensuring the free movement of goods and services between England, Scotland, Wales, and Northern Ireland.
-It addresses disagreements between the UK government and devolved administrations regarding regulatory consistency and market access.
+This bill, the United Kingdom Internal Market Bill, aims to establish a smooth-functioning internal market within the UK after Brexit, ensuring the free flow of goods and services between England, Scotland, Wales, and Northern Ireland.
+It seeks to balance this goal with the devolved powers of the constituent nations, leading to considerable debate and amendment during its parliamentary process.

 Description